 Key areas to research include:

-In many European countries, employees receive 20-30 days of paid vacation annually, compared to the North American average of 10-15 days.
+In many European countries, employees receive 20-30 days of paid vacation annually, compared to the North American average of 10-15 days (the United States has no statutory minimum).
 Some countries also require 13th-month salary payments or have strict termination procedures.

 Managing Payroll and Benefits Internationally